wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

 ## The `build` directory

-During development, you will execute the scripts you saw in the `package.json` file to compile the files in the `src` directory into the `build` directory.
+During development, you will execute the scripts you saw in the `package.json` file to compile the files from the `src` directory into the `build` directory.

 The process of building your block code, also known as bundling your code, is the process of converting your block code into a format that is compatible with all browsers.